lighttransport/tinyusdz/README.md

 ## Notice

 TinyUSDZ does not support Reality Composer file format(`.reality`) since it uses proprietary file format and we cannot understand it(so no conversion support from/to Reality also).

+## Commercial support

+TinyUSDZ focuses on loading/writing USDA/USDC/USDZ functionalities.
+Example viewer is just for demo purpose.
+Currently TinyUSDZ project is run as personal project by `syoyo` and `syoyo` does not provide commercial support as an individual.

+If you need commercial support, eco-system development(e.g. plug-ins, authorization tools on top of TinyUSDZ) or production-grade USDZ model viewer(e.g. embed TinyUSDZ to your AR app, 3D NFT Android mobile viewer capable of displaying (encrypted) USDZ model), please contact Light Transport Entertainment, Inc. : https://goo.gl/forms/1p6uGcOKWGpXPHkA2

 ## Other related projects